All Episodes

 It's immensely unpopular.

-Uh people understand the president is being fundamentally dishonest in the way he's selling it.
+People understand the president is being fundamentally dishonest in the way he's selling it.

-And so uh it's breaking news.
+And so, it's breaking news.

-The President is to speak on health care.
+The president is to speak on healthcare.

-I think this is his 437th speech on health care.
+I think this is his 437th speech on healthcare.

 He's selling it in conservative terms.

-This is a man who has believed in the single payer option for his entire political career, and he is willing to stand there on his head, in effect, and say, no, no, no.
+This is a man who has believed in the single-payer option for his entire political career, and he is willing to stand there on his head, in effect, and say, No, no, no.

 This bill is the opposite of everything I've been in favor of my entire adult life.

-It will control costs, no it won't.
+It will control costs.

 No new entitlement is going to control costs.

-Uh it is not going to increase choice.
+It is not going to increase choice.

-So look at your electricity bill and figure out how much choice you get with that, because that's what's going to be happening to the insurance companies.
+So, look at your electricity bill and figure out how much choice you get with that, because that's what's going to be happening to the insurance companies.

 And they say it's going to be giving you greater access to health care.